Bob Senneker: ASA / ARTGO (1974–1998)

 Senneker took his first ASA National Tour win at the Winchester 400 in 1974; he ended up winning the race five consecutive times (1974–1978).
 That season, he used a Camaro to win approximately 40 races.
 He began teaming up with Ed Howe in 1975 and he started using a new car.
 Senneker won 21 times in 1976 and 28 feature races in 1977.
 In his "Bluebird" car, he won 24 times in 1978, including six ASA wins - the first Milwaukee 150, his fifth consecutive Winchester 400, and a 300-lap race at I-70 Speedway.
 In 1979, he promoted at Hartford Motor Speedway.
 He cut back on weekly races and just concentrated on major races.
 The final year of the decade ended with five wins, including one in ASA and one in ARTGO.

-He started the eighties by winning 15 times including the Anderson 300, Cayuga 300, Minnesota State Fair 300, and the Queen City 300.
+Senneker started the eighties by winning 15 times including the Anderson 300, Cayuga 300, Minnesota State Fair 300, and the Queen City 300.
 He won five in ASA to take second in the national tour points.
 Senneker recorded 11 wins in 1981, including five times in ASA (Milwaukee 500 and the first ASA race at Michigan International Speedway) as well as an All-Pro race at Birmingham International Raceway.
 In the 1982 ASA season, Senneker primarily raced in ASA.
 He had eight wins, including the Badger 150 at the Milwaukee Mile, Indianapolis Raceway Park, the Molson 200 and Molson 300 at Cayuga International Speedway, the Fall Classic 300 at Indianapolis Raceway Park, and the All-American 400 at Nashville Speedway.
 Senneker remained racing primarily in ASA in 1983 and won six features.
 Senneker won ten ASA races in 1984 and finished second after an accident in the final race of the season.
 He raced strictly at ASA races and won once in 1985 and once in 1986 (Cayuga).

-In 1991, he won four consecutive ASA races in the middle of the year.
+In 1991, Senneker won four consecutive ASA races in the middle of the year.

 Senneker's final ASA start happened on September 26, 1998 where he won in his final race at Southern National Speedway.
 He had competed in 396 ASA races with 85 wins.

 Senneker won nine times in frequent ARTGO starts throughout his career.